 A second solution some pet owners report is to apply a mixture of equal parts apple cider vinegar and water to the ears once or twice a day.
 Dip a cotton ball in the mixture and gently rub the ears in a circular motion, both to cover the infected areas and to try to wipe away any loose black specks.

-Make sure you don’t allow any moisture to drip down into your dog’s ears, or you may cause an ear infection.
+Make sure you don’t allow any moisture to drip down into your dog’s ears, or your Yorkie may develop additional ear infection.

 50-50 hydrogen peroxide/water solution

 Another solution reported is to use hydrogen peroxide instead of apple cider vinegar in the mixture above.
 The treatment method would remain the same.

 If you don’t like the idea of applying hydrogen peroxide or apple cider vinegar to your dog’s ears, ear wipes, such as Pet MD Ear Wipes for Dogs, are an easy way to keep your pup’s ears clean.

 These wipes likely won’t cure leather ear on their own, but if used before applying a dose of Lotrimin, they could help clear the infection more quickly—and ward off other fungal infections from forming.
 Just rub the affected area and look for little black specks that come free.

 After you’re rid of the infection, keep using the wipes once or twice a month to clean out your Yorkie’s ears.